 Volunteering at university is primarily organised and run by the students.
 Becoming a project leader is a great way to show your sustained commitment to an activity and will help you to develop your leadership skills.
 Universities such as Loughborough and Manchester hold elections or hustings for the RAG executive committee.
 Students who want to be on the committee campaign for a week and at the end of the week the other students vote for their preferred candidate.

 Leading a project or being on the executive committee often involves dealing with recruitment; organising inductions, training and sessions; budgeting and leading meetings.
 Students often lead projects alongside their studies, but at a few universities being on the executive committee can be a paid role that students take on in the year after they’ve graduated.

-Universities often offer opportunities for volunteering abroad or have links with charities and volunteering projects overseas.
-This is a great way to use the long summer holidays and to experience different cultures away from mainstream tourism.
-Common projects include teaching English in a foreign country, organising sports projects, working in conservation, construction projects or working with children and animals.
+Universities have traditionally offered opportunities for volunteering abroad or have links with charities and volunteering projects overseas.
+These can be a great way to use the long summer holidays and to experience different cultures away from mainstream tourism.
+Common projects usually include: a challenge, such as trekking through the Himalayas or hiking up Kilimanjaro; teaching English in a foreign country; organising sports projects; working in conservation; construction projects; or working with children and animals.

 - Costs: a lot of organisations will charge an administration or joining fee.
 While your accommodation will be covered in most cases, you may be expected to pay for your flights to the location, to cover visa costs and any specific kit that you’ll need and to fundraise a certain amount before you go.

 - Check with your GP on any jabs you may need before going to a certain area.

 - Do your research into the organisation and trip and look at reviews from previous applicants, especially if you’re finding your own volunteering overseas.
 Make sure the organisation is reputable, and look into the ethics, safety, sustainability and the impact of the project.